bharaniv1/bleumi-pay-sdk-nodejs/docs/PayoutsApi.md

 # PayoutsApi

-Payouts are available only for the Ethereum network today and require you to set up a Private Payment Processor and link it to your account.
+Payouts are available only for the Ethereum and xDAI networks today and require you to set up a Private Payment Processor and link it to your account.
 Please contact support@bleumi.com if you want to enable payouts for your account.

 <a name="createPayout"></a>
 # **createPayout**